weareinreach/inreach-api/docker/README.md

 In order to seed the database you can run the individual scripts that have the seed: prefix.

 Note that organizations related data (ie: comments, reviews etc) need at least one organization seeded, in order to work.
+Also, I recommend running the addIndexes in order to create compound indexes not defined in the mongoose schema.

 You can run: